michaeljlang/PacoresSplitter/README.md

 Remember to create a copy of your own in Drive in order to save changes.

 ## Credits and Funding
-PaCorEs-Splitter was developed by Michael Lang through the PaCorEs research group at the University of Santiago de Compostela in Galicia, Spain, and funded through the following grant: Corpus paralelos online del español PID2021-125313OB-I00.
+PacoresSplitter was developed by Michael Lang through the PaCorEs research group at the University of Santiago de Compostela in Galicia, Spain, and funded through the following grant: Corpus paralelos online del español PID2021-125313OB-I00.
 Agencia Estatal de Investigación.